CAPLTER/caplter-research-protocols/SRBP/SRBP_HerpSurvey_Protocol.md

 * If a herp is seen but unidentified, both observers can tag-team the herp to get a positive identification.
 To do so, stand on each side of the suspected herp location with one person searching through the vegetation and the other person standing still and looking diligently for any sign of the herp.
 Ideally, leave an open path between the suspected current location of the herp and where it came from, in hopes that it will go back there.
 Once a positive identification is achieved, or if you cannot find your herp within a reasonable amount of time, resume the plot search from where you left off.

-* If a herp is observed outside the plot, it may be recorded in the Reach-level Observations setion of the datasheet.
+* If a herp is observed outside the plot, it may be recorded in the Reach-level Observations section of the datasheet.

 * Once observers reach the far end of the plot, they should turn around and scan again with eyes and binoculars.
 Like the scan done prior to surveying the plot, if vegetation or other obstructions are in the way, you may adjust the observation position slightly for a better view; some plots are so thickly vegetated that you may only be able to see a portion of the plot. **DO NOT** walk back through the plot making additional observations.
 When both observers are done scanning, stop and record survey time.